interledger/rafiki/packages/documentation/docs/integration/event-handlers.md

 # Event Handlers

 Rafiki communicates with the Account Servicing Entity over webhook events, as mentioned in the [_Getting Started_](./getting-started) section.
 Most events require the Account Servicing Entity interact with Rafiki, either to deposit or withdraw liquidity into or from Rafiki, or to provide payment pointer information.
-This document will provide an example flow for each of the defined webhook events.
+This document will describe how an Account Servicing Entity should handle each of the defined webhook events.

 ## `incoming_payment.created`